 Accounts receivable consists of amounts billed to customers for purchases of inventory and other contractual agreements.
 Accounts receivable are due within 30 to 60 days of the invoice date.
-Accounts receivable are stated at the amounts due from customers, net of an allowance for doubtful accounts.
+Accounts receivable are stated at the amounts due from customers, net of an allowance for expected credit losses.